Bears-R-Us/arkouda/README.md

 .arkouda/tokens.txt file is removed, which forces arkouda\_server to generate a new token and corresponding tokens.txt file.

+In situations where a user-specified token string is preferred, this can be specified in the ARKOUDA_SERVER_TOKEN environment variable.
+As is the case with an Arkouda-generated token, the user-supplied token is saved to the .arkouda/tokens.txt file for re-use.

 <a id="run-ak-connect"></a>
 ### Connecting to Arkouda <sup><sup><sub><a href="#toc">toc</a></sub></sup></sup>